Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

 ## Solution Guide

-## Exercise 1: Feature Addition with GitHub Copilot
+## Exercise 1: Integrate an 'About Us' app component in React using GitHub Copilot

 ### Task 1: Sign in to GitHub Copilot in Visual Studio Code